Frequently Asked Questions

 What types of IOCs can I report?

-URLs, domains, IP addresses, and email addresses associated with phishing, spam, malware distribution, or C2 infrastructure.
+Domains, IP addresses, IPv6 hosts, ASNs, and email addresses associated with phishing, spam, malware distribution, or C2 infrastructure.
+URL submissions are normalized to canonical domains for long-term phishing scoring.

 Is vspam.org free?